 Don't underestimate how challenging driving a car during the Canadian winter can be.
 Heavy snow, black ice, and white-out conditions wreak havoc on the most experienced drivers.

 Check weather conditions for your destination in Canada before traveling and decide if winter driving is something you're ready to undertake.
-If it is, be sure to have a charged cell phone with emergency numbers programmed in and pack a car travel kit including things like a blanket, ice scraper, flashlight, and/kitty litter for traction.
+If it is, be sure to have a charged cell phone with emergency numbers programmed in and pack a car travel kit including things like a blanket, ice scraper, flashlight, and sand or kitty litter for traction.
 In some cases, like driving through mountains, snow or tire chains may be necessary for maximum traction.